|

 She was

-for wanting to get the procedure over with quickly and not wanting to hurt
+conducted executions and it is perhaps for wanting to get the procedure over

-Susan he did not pinion her wrists properly.
-Ellis decided to use the leather
+with quickly and not wanting to hurt Susan he did not pinion her wrists

-body belt that he had had made for Edith Thompson which had an additional strap
+properly.
+Ellis decided to use the leather body belt that he had had made for

-to go round the thighs.
-This was necessary because as skirts got shorter over
+necessary because as skirts got shorter over the years, there was concern that

-the years, there was concern that they would billow up as the prisoner dropped.
+they would billow up as the prisoner dropped.

-On the gallows, Susan allowed Baxter to strap her legs and thighs without
+On the gallows, Susan allowed Baxter to strap her legs and thighs without protest

-put that thing over me."
-Rather
+thing over me."
+Rather than risk

-who were present.
+present.
 She became the last woman to hang in

 Comment.